17 December 2008

 mOuNt oF oAks cOmMuniTy...tHe viSioN...

-finally the time has come to define what this place is all about...what God has been putting in our hearts even before we came to know this place called "Mount of Oaks"... a vision that got matured with time...
+Finally, after nearly 2 years living here, the time has come to define what this place is all about...what God has been putting in our hearts even before we came to know this place called "Mount of Oaks"... a vision that got matured with time, and I´m sure it will keep maturing...

-I'm working on a new blog just for the land and the community as I feel it's already having a life of its own, and I'm not the only one anymore to be committed on a long term basis...
+I'm working on a new blog just for the land and the community as I feel it's already having a life of its own, and I'm not the only one anymore committed to stay for longer...

-Of course these are the residents at the moment, but I have to say that the community as a family has many others more who are all over the world...some visit regularly, some pray faithfully, and so many contribute to our "magic hat" to provide for our different needs...
+Of course these are the residents at the moment, but I have to say that the community is beyond those who live here... we are developing relationships with the local village and there are many others who have been part of the life at Mount of Oaks and have been coming from all over the world...some visit regularly, some pray faithfully, and so many contribute to our "magic hat" to provide for our different needs...

 THE VISION